-CIPFA treats all complaints seriously and investigates them thoroughly and objectively and in a timely manner.
+CIPFA treats all complaints seriously and investigates them thoroughly and objectively.
 In all cases the Institute will follow the procedures laid down in the Institute's Disciplinary Regulations which are outlined in this document.

 2. The Scope of CIPFA's Disciplinary Scheme